ernstlab/CNEP/README.md

 *hg19.chrom.sizes* -- tab delimited text file with chromosome information, two columns with first chromosome and the second chromosome size

-*LABELSCOORDSBEDDIR* -- directory containing /bed files for constrained element sets; one .bed file for each constrained elements
+*LABELSCOORDSBEDDIR* -- directory containing .bed files for constrained element sets; one .bed file for each constrained elements

 *labellist.txt* -- text file listing constrained elements one per line without .gz extension included if files are